 Clean drinking water should be available for goats.

 If the availability of pasture is good there is no need to supplement concentrate mixture.
+But there are instances where a minimal supplement is required for their fast growth and stable health.

 Different kind of feed and quantity of feed depends on whom we are feeding.
 Does, Bucks and kids are fed differently according to their nutrient requirement.
 For more details read here.